On Portugal’s Atlantic coast and south of the capital, you will find many villages, such as Comporta, and some cities that you can’t miss!

 Statue of Fireman – Statue of fireman’s tribute located in a landscaped spot of General Humberto Delgado Avenue, in front of the Sines Volunteer Fire Station.
 Inaugurated on December 1, 1993.

-Sines in Portugal, offers you 30km of coast with beaches for all tastes.
+Portugal is a country with a long coast and offer beautiful beaches over the country.
+Sines offers you 30km of coast with beaches for all tastes.
 The large sands in the north and the small beaches intersected by the cliffs in the south give a wide variety of environments and landscapes to the 30 kilometers of Sines coast.
 The dunes, which occur predominantly north of Ribeira dos Moinhos and south of Ribeira da Junqueira, are very sensitive ecosystems.

 Vasco da Gama Beach